pclaesen/blockchain-developer-bootcamp-final-project/README.md

 #How to use this dapp?

 0. When testing the contract deployed on Rinkeby, the bank 'HSBC' will already be added.
-Business ...
+Business ... for the sake of simplicity of this final project, the contract owner also has the role of government
-1. Install Metamask2.
+1. Install Metamask
-3. As contract owner, first add a bank.
+2. Choose the role of business, confirm your bank account and company number and submit the records/sign the transaction
-4. As government (for the sake of simplicity of this final project, the contract owner also has the role of government), add a business.
-You will need to insert the bank name from step 1 in order to be able to add the business records.
+3. Wait for the transaction to complete
-5.
+4. You can now query the on-chain records for the company records you submitted.
+There will be 3 valid signatures for these records, and the dapp will return these valid records.

 # Ideas / things to add